JuanJose-MG/JuanJose-MG/README.md

 ### Hi there 👋
+I am a Aerospace engineering student at the University of Antioquia currently in the last semester of my bachelor's.
+I was project manager of the awarded Haba-Sulue team in the American Institute of Aeronautics and Astronautics (AIAA) "Space systems design" competition 2021, project manager and winner of the IEEE Cansat Colombia 2021 competition.
+Effective leader, creative and responsible person, passionate about systems engineering, spacecraft design, GNC ,flight dynamics, and machine learning.
 <!--
 **JuanJose-MG/JuanJose-MG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.